Confidently Slash Downtime with Fast, Simple SQL Server Backup and Restores with FlashBlade®

 - Drastically reduce backup database times for large databases.

-- Enable shorter backup windows with simultaneous database backups across all instances.
+- Enable shorter backup windows with concurrent database backups across all instances.
 There is no longer a need to stagger backups which enables opportunities to complete more off-hours tasks and/or database maintenance.

 - Make database restores your first choice for disaster recovery due to ease of use and familiarity for SQL Server DBAs.